 The first symposium INDUSTRIAL ELECTRONICS - INDEL was held in 1997, and since 1998 it is organized every even year in the first half of November.
-So far, 461 papers were presented, which in average means 51 presented papers per Symposium.
+So far, 501 papers were presented.
 All presented papers were printed in the Symposium Proceedings.
 The following topics, in the area of application of electrical engineering and information and communication technologies in industry, are covered by the Symposium: materials and components, power electronics, circuits and systems, electrical machines and drives, measurement methods and systems, signal processing, modelling, identification and process control, renewable energy, signal processing in electric power, and information technologies.
 Since 2012, the Symposium also covers the topic of energy efficiency.

 The first Symposium (INDEL 1997) was held on national level, whereas since 2010 the Symposium is under IEEE technical co-sponsorship.
 Highly respected scientists from all around the world (all ex-Yugoslavia states, USA, England, Germany, Austria, Bulgaria) are in the Symposium Program Committee.
 At the 9th INDEL - 2012 authors from Austria, B&H, France, Germany, Iran, Italy, Macedonia, Serbia, Slovenia, Spain, Turkey, Great Britain, and the USA, presented their papers.
 The 10th International Symposium Industrial Electronics - INDEL 2014 was held in Banja Luka on November, 6-8, 2014.
-The Symposium was organized by Faculty of Electrical Engineering, University of Banja Luka, and under the auspices of Ministry of Science and Technology, Republic of Srpska Government.
+The Symposium was organized by Faculty of Electrical Engineering, University of Banja Luka, and under the auspices of Ministry of Scientific and Technological Development, Higher Education and Information Society, Republic of Srpska Government.
 The Symposium was organized under the technical co-sponsorship of IEEE Bosnia and Herzegovina Section.

 All papers were reviewed, and since 2010 every accepted paper has to have two positive reviews.